kelektiv/node-cron/README.md

 ## 🌟 Features

 - execute a function whenever your scheduled job triggers
-- execute a job external to the javascript process (like a system command) using `child_process`
 - use a Date or Luxon DateTime object instead of cron syntax as the trigger for your callback
 - use an additional slot for seconds (leaving it off will default to 0 and match the Unix behavior)